amc-heme/scExploreR/README.md

 <ul>
   <li>
-  A. If setting up a browser, use the path to your config file.
+  If setting up a browser, use the path to your config file.

   ```
   scExploreR::run_scExploreR(